HiLAT-RASM-Project/AA-Detection-HuoETAL/README.md

 ## Citation
 If you use this code or adapt it in your work, please cite the following paper:

 Huo, Y., Wang, H., Lu, J., Fu, Q., Jonko, A.K., Lee, Y.J., Ma, W., Maslowski, W. & Qin, Y., 2024.
-Assessing Radiative Feedbacks and Their Contribution to the Arctic Amplification Measured by Various Metrics. *Journal of Geophysical Research: Atmosphere*.
+Assessing Radiative Feedbacks and Their Contribution to the Arctic Amplification Measured by Various Metrics. *Journal of Geophysical Research: Atmosphere*, 129, e2024JD040880. https://doi.org/10.1029/e2024JD040880

 ## Quick Start
 **Note:** NCL and NCO are required for Figs. 4-7.